naveen7252/nuls-smart-contract-maven-plugin/README.md

     - gasPrice  - gasPrice, an optional parameter, if not provided, default value is taken
     - password  - password of the account, mandatory for encrypted accounts
     - privateKey - Private key of the account, mandatory only for non-encrypted accounts
-    - args  - arguements to the contract creation, optional but depends on contact design.If contract needs arguements while creating it, args need to be passed
+    - args  - arguements to the contract method, optional but depends on method design.If contract method needs arguements while calling it, args need to be passed